Finding qualified small contractors for your project

 Photo: Coliseum Connections Groundbreaking Ceremony, by Tyler Williams

 It is vital for small local contractors to get the training, support, pre-qualification and bonding they need to be able to work on projects like Coliseum Connections and the Lake House project.
 Merriwether & Williams Insurance Services has been knowledgeable, responsive and value-conscious in providing a variety of risk management services and small contractor inclusion support for my projects.
-Similarly, the Contractor Bonding Assistance Program which they administer provides efficient, timely and highly-efffective support to primes and small contractors to make it possible for project owners to find bondable and qualified, diverse local subcontractors to include in varying fields on our large-scale projects.
+Similarly, the Contractor Technical Assistance Program which they administer provides efficient, timely and highly-effective support to primes and small contractors to make it possible for project owners to find bondable and qualified, diverse local subcontractors to include in varying fields on our large-scale projects.
 It has really improved the competitive choices out there for project owners and increased opportunities for small local contractors to grow their businesses.

 – Michael Johnson, President & CEO, UrbanCore Development, LLC

 As the owner of a small, minority, woman-owned construction business, All Bay Area Glass, I look forward to opportunities for businesses like mine that will result from implementation of the Alameda County Affordable Housing Bond (Measure A-1).
-I was fortunate to get a contract on the County’s East County Hall of Justice project and obtained bonding and technical assistance to successfully complete the project with the help of the Alameda County Contractor Bonding Assistance Program (CBAP).
-CBAP helped me understand the requirements for successful completion of the contract and the County put up collateral to help me obtain bonding for the first time.
+I was fortunate to get a contract on the County’s East County Hall of Justice project and obtained bonding and technical assistance to successfully complete the project with the help of the Alameda County Contractor Technical Assistance Program (CTAP).
+CTAP helped me understand the requirements for successful completion of the contract and the County put up collateral to help me obtain bonding for the first time.
 Now I have several contracts under my belt and am busier than ever.

 – Shaune Edwards, President, All Bay Area Glass